 But what if there was a better way?

 The creative juices will flow after you start, and you can really witness this process unfold through creative journaling.
+The first step in creating your own reality is to just start.

 Creative journaling isn’t like keeping a diary.